INSTRUCTIONAL SOCCER PROGRAM

-The inside of the foot or “push” pass and its corresponding trap, represent the most basic pass and trap in soccer.
-Although it is a little awkward at first, for the Instructional Soccer Program, they provide the highest level of control for passing and trapping for beginners because the inside of the foot conforms to the curve of the ball.
+The inside of the foot or “push” pass and its corresponding receive (trap), represent the most basic pass and receive in soccer.
+Although they are a little awkward at first, for the Instructional Soccer Program they provide the highest level of control for passing and receiving for beginners.
+This is because the inside of the foot conforms to the outer curve of the ball.

-Like the instep drive, the point of the direction of the non-kicking will roughly determine the path that the kicked ball will take.
+Like the instep drive, the point of the direction of the non-kicking (or “plant”) foot will roughly determine the path that the kicked ball will take.

-The corresponding trap is the simple receipt of the ball with the inside of the foot.
+The corresponding receive of the pass is the simple acceptance of the ball with the inside of the foot.
 Again, the foot needs to be off of the ground so that the ball may be contacted dead center.
-It should be shown that the foot must not be lifted so high that the ball can pass under it.
-(Slightly advanced demonstration would provide for receipt of a faster-paced ball by showing the foot held out in front and the leg being relaxed as the ball is received in order to take the pace off.)
+It should be shown that the foot must not be lifted so high that the ball can go under it.
+(A slightly advanced demonstration would provide for receipt of a faster-paced ball by showing the foot held out in front and the leg being relaxed as the ball is received in order to take the pace off of the ball.)